DDjohnson21/DDjohnson21/README.md

 ### 🚀 About Me

 <p align="center">
 I am a Computer Science graduate from the University of Rhode Island and I am currently pursuing my Master's in Cyber Security.
 My background sits at the intersection of software engineering, cloud systems, cybersecurity, and applied AI.
-I have worked as a Software Engineering Intern at Amazon Web Services and John Deere, and I currently work as a Cybersecurity Risk Assessment Consultant at Polaris MEP.
+I have worked as a Software Engineering Intern at Amazon Web Services and John Deere, as a Cybersecurity Intern at Accenture, and I currently work as a Cybersecurity Risk Assessment Consultant at Polaris MEP.
 </p>

 <p align="center">
 I like building systems that are practical, technically deep, and useful in the real world.
-My recent work focuses on AI agents, security automation, adaptive defense systems, developer tools, and full-stack products.
+As a 15+ time hackathon winner, my recent work focuses on AI agents, security automation, adaptive defense systems, developer tools, and full-stack products.
 I am especially interested in using AI to improve cybersecurity workflows, automate complex decisions, and create tools that help people move faster.
 </p>

 <p align="center">
 Outside of engineering, I am involved with the National Society of Black Engineers, I enjoy tutoring computer science topics, and I am always exploring new ideas, books, films, and outdoor adventures.
 </p>

 ---